Lysine or L Lysine by Ray Sahelian, M.D. Does L Lysine prevent Herpes?

 L Lysine is an amino acid that contains two amino groups, neither of which can undergo direct transamination.
 L Lysine is degraded by a complex pathway in which saccharopine, alpha ketoadipate, and crotonyl CoA are intermediates.
 Ultimately lysine generates acetyl CoA for the production of energy.

-You can find l lysine capsules and l lysine powder.
+You can find l lysine capsules and powder as supplements.

 other amino acids, including L-carnitine (needed for fat metabolism).
-L-Lysine
+It

 is crucial for the formation of collagen, a major part of the body's connective

 tissues.
-L-Lysine also contributes to energy production when converted to acetyl
+It also contributes to energy production when converted to acetyl

 coenzyme A, one of the principal fuels for the Krebs cycle.